Frequently Asked Questions

 13. How do I get a salvage vehicle inspection?

 Salvage vehicle inspections are completed on vehicles that have a salvage title.
 Please call the records department (question #2) to schedule or cancel an appointment.
 If after hours or no one answers, please leave a message in the general voice mailbox and someone will return your call when they are available.
-We have appointments on Monday, Wednesday and Friday from 10am-11am.
+We have appointments on Monday, Wednesday and Friday at 10 a.m.
 This is a service the department provides and if an emergency call comes in, it will take priority and inspections may have to be rescheduled without notice or if an officer is not available.
 Please park on the north side of the building on Cherry Street.

 14. Who should I call if my pet is lost in the City of North Liberty?